High School Mathematics

 Prerequisite: A grade of 70% or higher in Algebra I

-Tutoring: Mrs. Forrest will be in her classroom from 10:00 - 10:40am on Tuesdays and Thursdays to help students when they are stuck on a problem or concept and needing extra instruction.
+Tutoring: Mrs. Forrest will be in her classroom from 10:00 - 10:40am on Tuesdays and Thursdays to tutor students who need extra help.
 This is a free service for any student taking either section of Geometry.

 Course: Algebra II